alexpdp7/alexpdp7/PERSONAL_INFRA.md

 Media and other non-critical files are stored in the Proliant and shared via Samba and NFS.

+### Media

+I run a Jellyfin server on the Proliant to serve media to phones, a MiBox and a Raspberry running LibreElec.

+The Raspberry has a DVB-T tuner and TVHeadend, recordings are stored on the Proliant in an NFS share.

 ### Backup

 Systems with valuable data dump databases, etc. to `/srv/backup/$HOSTNAME/`.
 This is rsynced to the Proliant Microserver.